-Infidelity can be devastating to relationships, so it can be important to recognize some of its telltale signs, which include drastic changes in routines, secrecy, and decreased sexual intimacy.
-If you believe your partner may be cheating on you, the only way to confirm this is by confronting them in healthy ways so that both of you can move forward, individually and in your relationship
+Infidelity can be devastating to relationships, so recognizing some of its telltale signs is important.
+Common signs of cheating include drastic changes in routines, increased secrecy, and decreased sexual intimacy.
+If you suspect your partner may be cheating on you, the only way to confirm this is by confronting them in healthy ways so both of you can decide how to move forward, individually and in your relationship.

 19 Signs of Cheating

 Infidelity is usually defined as any physical, virtual, sexual, or emotional affair that breaks a couple’s relationship agreement.1 Universal signs of cheating exist across cultures, ethnicities, genders, sexual identities, and relationship types.
-The specifics may vary on the type of cheating, frequency, and baseline behavior or tendencies, but signs of infidelity can include subtle changes in your partner’s behavior, routine, communication, sexual desire, or interest.
+The specifics may vary on the kind of cheating, frequency, and baseline behavior or tendencies, but signs of cheating can include subtle changes in your partner’s behavior, routine, communication, sexual desire, or interest.

 Conversely, some may engage in affairs openly, in ways that blatantly disregard their partner; this may involve gaslighting, defensiveness, stonewalling, or denial–even when caught in the act.
-Cheating may also occur in non-monogamous, polyamourous, or open relationships when a partner abuses, misuses or violates their primary relationship’s rules or partner’s consent.
+Cheating may also occur in non-monogamous, polyamorous, or open relationships when a partner abuses, misuses, or violates their primary relationship’s rules or partner’s consent.

-Below are 19 common cheating signs to look out for:
+Below are 19 common signs of cheating to look out for:

 1. Drastic Changes in Mood

-While change is inevitable, drastic changes in mood can foretell trouble in relationships.
-If your partner is someone who is usually relaxed or laid back and suddenly becomes uptight, withdrawn, on edge, or easily agitated, it could be a sign that they are hiding something.
+While everyone experiences mood changes from time to time, drastic changes in mood can indicate trouble in relationships.
+If your partner is usually relaxed or laid-back and suddenly becomes uptight, withdrawn, on edge, or easily agitated, it could be a sign that they are hiding something.

 2. Increased Stress